webdriverio/webdriverio/README.md

 ## Contributing

 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to get started with setting up the repo.
-This repository is a development repository for the new version.

 We are trying to put up a proper roadmap for the beta release.
 Until then please reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.